 - to upgrade a 33.6 kbps modem to 56 kbps code or click Update my modem's code to update your modem with the most recent version of its original code.
 Then click Next. - 6.
-The next screen is the order information screen.
-Users who are purchasing a 56K upgrade will see the first screen on the next page.
-It includes a credit card information query.
-The second screen appears to users who are updating their modem's code.
+The next screen you will see is the order information screen.
+Users who are purchasing a 56K upgrade will see a screen that includes a credit card information query.
+Users who are updating their modem's code will see a personal information query screen.
 Fill in the screen with the appropriate information and then click Next.